Choose your speed – tortoise or hare?

 What was once a simple category, slow cookers, has become more complicated.
 There are still slow-cookers – fabulous appliances that can slowly produce a delicious meal with very little effort.
 They often have a large capacity (up to 8 quarts) and are great for feeding a crowd.
 Then there are the slow cookers with benefits – sometimes called multi cookers, but that category is getting crowded.

-Slow cookers with benefits have removable cooking pots which can be used on the stove, or in the oven.
+Slow cookers with benefits have removable cooking pots that can be used on the stove, or in the oven.

 The All-Clad 5 qt.
 Gourmet Slow Cooker With In-Pot Browning can steam, cook rice and brown.
 It can keep food warm for up to 6 hours after cooking. $249.95.